Designer Modeling through Design Style Clustering: Background

 \subsection{The Designer Preference Model in EDD}

-EDD is an MI-CC tool where designers can create dungeons and rooms, meanwhile, a PCG system analyzes their design and proposes generated suggestions to the designer~\cite{Alvarez2018, Alvarez2018a, Baldwin2017, Baldwin2017a}.
-EDD uses the \emph{Interactive Constrained MAP-Elites} (IC-MAP-Elites)~\cite{alvarez2019empowering}, an evolutionary algorithm that combines Constrained MAP-Elites~\cite{Khalifa2018} with interactive and continuous evolution.
+EDD is an MI-CC tool where designers can create dungeons and rooms; meanwhile, a PCG system analyzes their design and proposes suggestions to the designer~\cite{Alvarez2018, Baldwin2017}.
+EDD uses \emph{Interactive Constrained MAP-Elites} (IC MAP-Elites)~\cite{alvarez2019empowering}, an evolutionary algorithm that combines Constrained MAP-Elites~\cite{Khalifa2018} with interactive and continuous evolution.

-The work presented in \cite{Alvarez2020-DesignerPreference} introduced the Designer Preference Model, a data-driven solution that learns from user generated data in the MI-CC Evolutionary Dungeon Designer.
-This preference model uses an Artificial Neural Network to model the designer based on the choices she makes while using EDD.
-Both systems constantly interact and depend on each other, so that the Designer Preference Model learns from the generated and selected elites, and IC-MAP-Elites uses the Designer Preference Model as a surrogate model of the designer to complement the fitness evaluation of new individuals.
-The results showed the need for stability and robustness in the data-driven model, to counterbalance the highly dynamic designer's creative process.
+The work presented in \cite{Alvarez2020-DesignerPreference} introduced the Designer Preference Model, a data-driven solution that learns from user-generated data based on their choices while using EDD.
+Both systems constantly interact and depend on each other, so that the Designer Preference Model learns from the selected suggestions, and IC MAP-Elites uses the Designer Preference Model as a designer's surrogate model to complement the fitness evaluation of new individuals.

-The main goal of this approach is modelling the user's design style to better assess the tool's procedurally generated content, increasing the user's agency over the generated content without stalling the MI-CC loop \cite{ComptonPhD} or increasing user fatigue with periodical suggestion handpicking \cite{liapis2016mixed}.
 The results showed the need for stability and robustness in the data-driven model, to counterbalance the highly dynamic designer's creative process.